Jocasta (Marvel Comics): Avengers Academy

 In Heroic Age, Jocasta appears as a staff member of the Avengers Academy.
-She is apparently killed which later turned out to be a diversionary ploy as revealed where she joins up with Jeremy Briggs.
-She works with Briggs as the man creates "Clean Slate", which can take away super-powers.
+She works with Jeremy Briggs as the man creates "Clean Slate", which can take away super-powers.
 When Briggs announces the latter plans to spread Clean Slate across the world and depower all super-beings, Jocasta protests and Briggs shuts her down into a body in China.
 Realizing Briggs's plan is wrong, Veil frees Jocasta who helps the Academy members stop Briggs.
 She later returns to her duties at the reopened Academy.

-A golden, damaged duplicate of Jocasta is later found in a bombed out A.I.M. base by the Secret Avengers.
-She attempts to issue a warning to the heroes before shorting out.